anyscale/madewithml.github.io/docs/courses/mlops/testing.md

 ## Testing vs. monitoring

 We'll conclude by talking about the similarities and distinctions between testing and [monitoring](monitoring.md){:target="_blank"}.
 They're both integral parts of the ML development pipeline and depend on each other for iteration.
-Testing is assuring that our system (code, data and models) passes the expectations that we've established at $t_0$.
-Whereas, monitoring involves that these expectations continue to pass on live production data while also ensuring that their data distributions are [comparable](monitoring.md#measuring-drift){:target="_blank"} to the reference window (typically subset of training data) through $t_n$.
+Testing is assuring that our system (code, data and models) passes the expectations that we've established offline.
+Whereas, monitoring involves that these expectations continue to pass online on live production data while also ensuring that their data distributions are [comparable](monitoring.md#measuring-drift){:target="_blank"} to the reference window (typically subset of training data) through $t_n$.
 When these conditions no longer hold true, we need to inspect more closely (retraining may not always fix our root problem).

 With [monitoring](monitoring.md){:target="_blank"}, there are quite a few distinct concerns that we didn't have to consider during testing since it involves (live) data we have yet to see.